Perspectives—Paper Submission Guidelines

 - consider the uncertainties that individuals and households face in preparing for and during retirement and the tools available to manage such uncertainties; and

-- measure the changing characteristics and economic circumstances of SSI beneficiaries.
+- measure the changing characteristics and economic circumstances of SSI recipients.

 Papers should be factual and analytical, not polemical.
 Technical or mathematical exposition is welcome, if relevant, but findings and conclusions must be written in an accessible, nontechnical style.
 In addition, the relevance of the paper's conclusions to public policy should be explicitly stated.